 Idaho has historically relied on hydropower and coal-fired generation for its base load, supplemented by natural gas generation.
 Each plays a significant role in supplying stable power to Idaho customers and, collectively, enabling Idaho to enjoy relatively low electricity rates.
 As the state requires more power to meet its growing needs, it is important to understand the status and prospects for future development of each.

 Hydroelectric power has historically supplied the bulk of Idaho's power, contributing significantly to the state's low electric rates.
-Development has been unable to keep up with Idaho's growing demand for energy, however, and hydropower today provides only 48 percent of the state's electricity.
-Opportunities for further development still exist, but environmental considerations represent a significant obstacle to future large-scale projects.
+By harnessing the renewable energy of flowing water in Idaho rivers, hydropower today provides roughly half of the state's electricity.
 As interest in noncarbon fuels grows, opportunities to develop additional hydropower resources could emerge.
-Its future in Idaho could include, but is not limited to, low-head operations, pumped storage and in-stream technologies.
+Its future in Idaho could include, but is not limited to, low-head operations, pumped storage, and in-stream technologies.